-These are dreadful times for our industry, but we are here to support our member businesses by answering key questions and signposting you to the latest official guidance.
+These are challenging times for our industry, but we are here to support our member businesses by answering key questions and signposting you to the latest official guidance.

 As well as advising businesses, we are using this evidence to inform and lobby Government.
-Not only is Cumbria Tourism representing the visitor economy on the county’s Resilience Forum, but we are having daily discussions with senior government and public health officials, as well as national bodies such as the Tourism Alliance.
+We are having regular discussions with senior government and public health officials, as well as regional partners and national bodies such as the Tourism Alliance.
 We continue to raise the issues you are highlighting to help inform high-level decision-making.

-The Cumbria Tourism are here to support you and we are responding to individual emails from member businesses as quickly as possible.
+We will also continue updating this website, along with our social media channels (Facebook, Twitter, LinkedIn), so please do keep checking back for new updates.
+The Cumbria Tourism team are here to support you and we are responding to individual emails from member businesses as quickly as possible.

 - Coronavirus Recovery Hub

 Latest National Restrictions

 The Government has produced a new poster detailing the current rules and restrictions – available to view and download HERE.

 From 00.01 on Wednesday 2nd December the current restrictions will end, with businesses permitted to open in line with local tier restrictions.